simologos/essex-eportfolio/example/content/research/bigData/index.md

   - name: "Simon Egli"
     url: "https://www.simonegli.com/"
 path: "research/bigdata"
 excerpt: "E-portfolios have gained prominence in higher education to document and showcase students' learning experiences and achievements.
 This paper presents an e-portfolio created for the \"Deciphering Big Data\" module at the University of Essex.
 The e-portfolio includes the required components specified by the module guidelines and allows students to delve into independently chosen topics within big data.
 Furthermore, the e-portfolio documents the student's learning successes throughout the module.
 It highlights progression, growth, and achievements in knowledge acquisition, skill development, and applying theoretical concepts to practical scenarios.
-Additionally, it emphasizes active participation and contributions to group projects, demonstrating the ability to collaborate effectively and produce high-quality outputs."
+Additionally, it emphasises active participation and contributions to group projects, demonstrating the ability to collaborate effectively and produce high-quality outputs."
 selected: true
 priority: 1
 ---